There are 26 panels each with multiple scenes united by a continuous landscape and sky.

 This is the “sign” about the mural painted directly on the wall

-Ukiah adopted a Public Art Policy in 2016 to create a process for the city to acquire public art.
+Ukiah adopted a Public Art Policy in 2016 to create a process for the city to acquire or receive public art.
 A stated goal of the policy is to promote art that creates a unique sense of place and communicates a strong civic identity for the city.

-An arts committee and members of the public established desired themes for this project:
+Then an arts committee and members of the public established desired themes for this project:

 - Pride in our unique and diverse community